 The blog began in 2006 as a family newsletter and the joy of writing grew over the years, flourishing into a platform for thoughts, emotions and eventually, photography.
 The time came, however, when the writing, photography, and the cat stories needed to part ways and pursue different horizons.
 The former blog named Through Frog Eyes on Blogspot found its new home.
 The FrogDiva Photography has it’s own website.

 Some people think out loud, others run to friends and support groups.
 I write and photograph.
 Plato defined the soul as having three components: logos, thymus, and eros (reason, temper and desire).
-In soul photography, these are the fundamental pillars of the moment and justification for pressing the shutter or tapping away at my keyboard.
-The reason for wanting to recreate the image, the temper governing your soul at the moment, and the desire to create something intimately personal all converge into the right moment and your soul knows it, not the eye.
+These are the fundamental pillars of the moment and justification for pressing the shutter or tapping away at my keyboard.
+The reason for wanting to recreate the moment, the temper governing your soul at the moment, and the desire to create something intimately personal all converge into the right moment and your soul knows it, not the eye.
 James Hillman argues that the soul converts life into experiences that are communicated in love, faith, and death.
-By this precept, therefore, soul photography does not simply capture an event like wedding photography or birthday parties, but instead communicates the human role in the universe of intangible emotions.
-Deepak Chopra provides the visual image of the soul being a field of infinite possibilities and creativity.
-That is the essence of photography, and the foundation of soul photography.
+By this precept, therefore, soul photography and writing do not simply capture an event , but instead communicates the human role in the universe of intangible emotions.

 Thank you for dropping by and continuing the journey with me.